laurentpayot/floweret/README.md

 ### Absence of type

-When the functions takes no argument, only the result type is needed:
+When the function takes no argument, only the result type is needed:

 ```js
 const returnHi = fn(